 Commissions of Investigation play a crucial role in addressing issues that have deeply impacted Irish society.
 They provide a mechanism for accountability, transparency, and reform, ensuring that the state addresses serious concerns in a thorough and structured manner.

-Dignity4Patients Commentary:- Every victim deserves justice and truth as to why crimes are committed.
-It is well documented that justice and truth a mechanisms to healing and closure. #PublicInquiry #TruthRecovery #CommissionOfInvestigation
+Dignity4Patients Commentary:- Every victim deserves justice and truth as to why crimes were committed against them.
+It is well-documented that justice and truth are mechanisms to healing and closure for victims. #PublicInquiry #TruthRecovery #CommissionOfInvestigation